Max W. Kimmich: Until his death (1945–1980)

 The Allies banned his films My Life for Ireland, The Fox of Glenarvon (another anti-British propaganda film) and Germanin.
-However, in the early 1950s, the ban was lifted by the German film industry which had gained independence once again.
+However, in the early 1950s, the ban was lifted by the German film industry, which had gained independence once again.
 His movie Moscow-Shanghai was shown in West German cinemas in 1949, now called The Way to Shanghai.
-During the following years, he worked as an author, produced several scripts for radio and television broadcasts and - until the late 1950s - also worked for the Deutschen Filmring (Defir, a Munich film company).
-From the mid 1950s onwards, he and his wife earned money from the publication of Joseph Goebbels' diaries and other unpublished works by Francois Genoud (in his last will and testament, Goebbels had named his sister as his sole heir).
+During the following years, he worked as an author, produced several scripts for radio and television broadcasts and - until the late 1950s - also worked for the Deutscher Filmring (Defir, a Munich film company).
+From the mid-1950s onwards, he and his wife earned money from the publication of Joseph Goebbels' diaries and other unpublished works by Francois Genoud (in his last will and testament, Goebbels had named his sister as his sole heir).

 Max Kimmich died on 16 January 1980 at the age of 86 in Icking.